 Pet dentistry is an established area of veterinary practice and veterinary care.
 You should take your pet for regular checkups of the oral cavity, including gums and teeth.

 - Poor care for the teeth and gums of your dog will lead to gingivitis, tooth cavities, gum recession, loose teeth, bacterial contamination, and exposure of the root.

-- Removal of plaque on the teeth is carried out with an ultrasonic instrument under safe levels of anaesthesia.
+- Removal of plaque on the teeth is carried out with an ultrasonic instrument under safe levels of anesthesia.

 - The visit to the veterinarian can help get rid of plaque through the use of ultrasonic equipment.